 Ingredients

-- 1 sourdough boule (roughly 8 cups when cubed; should be a few days old)
+- 1 sourdough boule roughly 8 cups when cubed; should be a few days old

-- ½ cup pecans, chopped
+- ½ cup pecans chopped

-- 4-5 links of your favorite plant-based sausage
+- 4-5 links favorite plant-based sausage

-- 2 tablespoons of vegan butter (or olive oil)
+- 2 tablespoons vegan butter or olive oil

-- 1 large onion, finely diced
+- 1 large onion finely diced

-- 2 stalks of celery, finely diced
+- 2 celery stalks finely diced

-- 3 carrots, finely diced
+- 3 carrots finely diced

-- 3 garlic cloves, minced
+- 3 cloves garlic minced

 - 1 tablespoon fresh thyme